-A recent email about two cranes that differed in size, pushed me to write up a little post on Sandhill Cranes in Wyoming.
-The first part of the post will address Lesser vs Greater Sandhill Cranes, and the second part of the post will give some tips on where to go to see the cranes.
-As always, make sure to Like Us on Facebook, share our posts with your bird friends, and subscribe to our blog right HERE!
+A recent email about two cranes that differed in size pushed me to write up a little post on Sandhill Cranes in Wyoming.
+The first part of the post will address Lesser vs. Greater Sandhill Cranes, and the second part of the post will give some tips on where to go to see the cranes.
+As always, make sure to Like Us on Facebook, share our posts with your bird friends, and subscribe to our site right HERE!

 Lesser Sandhill Crane vs Greater Sandhill Crane

 When the cranes leave for winter, "juvenile" cranes are fully grown.
 Why is this important information?
 Occasionally, some people will assume a smaller crane is a younger crane.
 What some may think of as a younger bird may actually be a different subspecies of the Sandhill Crane.
 Let's take a look at those three subspecies.

 There are 3 accepted subspecies of migratory Sandhill Crane in the US:

 What does it mean to be a subspecies?
 Great question, I'm glad I asked.
 A species is an interbreeding population of organisms that typically cannot breed with another species and produce viable offspring.
 (There are many exceptions to this rule, don't get bogged down in the minutia.)
 The species, in this case, is Antigone canadensis, or the Sandhill Crane.
 A subspecies could be categorized as an often distinct, interbreeding population below the species level; they can breed with other subspecies but do not typically do so.
 Didn't understand any of that?
 I will make it easier using our Sandhill Crane example.
 The species is Sandhill Crane, and let's use the Greater and Lesser as our subspecies.
 Anything in that species can breed together.
 However, the Greater and Lesser usually will not interbreed.
 To use caveman lingo, big crane (Greater Sandhill Crane) not want copulate with small crane (Lesser Sandhill Crane).